blocknetdx/api-docs/source/includes/_projects.md

 ### Response Parameter Notes:
-- The *expiry_time* returned by a `request_project` call is the expiry time for full payment to be made, not the expiry time of the project that will be initiated once payment is made.
+- The *expiry_time* returned by a `request_project` call is the expiry time for full payment to be made, not the expiration time of the project that will be initiated once payment is made.
 The latter will always be one month in the future from the time payment is made.
 - If *null* is returned for the *payment_amount_tierX_aablock* values (or for the